tdv/nanorpc/README.md

 ## SSL Hello World
 [Source code](https://github.com/tdv/nanorpc/tree/master/examples/ssl_hello_world)
 **Description**
 The "SSL Hello World" example demonstrates a basic client-server application with RPC and HTTPS communication.
-The example similar as 'Hello World' example with HTTPS transport.
+The example similar to 'Hello World' example with HTTPS transport.
 The example must be executed with certificate files.
 For test you can generate your own certificates
 ```bash
 cd examples/ssl_hello_world/bin
 openssl dhparam -out dh.pem 2048